AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/asset-dev/asset-and-asset-types-dev-guide.md

 ## Asset and asset type metadata properties

 An asset or asset type metadata is static information associated with a given asset.
 A given metadata contains a list of individual metadata values.
 There is no limit on the number of metadata values defined by an asset.
 An asset or asset type metadata does not stand alone.
-It must be specified within an asset or asset type object and, therefore, there are no direct API routes to asset or asset type metadata.
+It must be specified within an asset or asset type object; therefore, there are no direct API routes to asset or asset type metadata.

 | Property    | Type   | Required? | Description                                                  |
 | ----------- | ------ | --------- | ------------------------------------------------------------ |